Summary

 Why it's important

-Working this way means you're not specifying everything up front before you've developed an understanding of what users need, you will reduce the risk of delivering the wrong thing.
+Working this way means you're not specifying everything up front before you've developed an understanding of what users need, reducing the risk of delivering the wrong thing.

 How to meet this standard in every phase